-Implement cluster development provisions in the "Agricultural-Preservation" district that preserve at least seventy-five percent of the parcel for agricultural, recreation, civic or open space uses.
-Allow a density bonus (small or no minimum lot size) for clustered developments.
+Implement cluster development provisions in the "Agricultural-Preservation" district that preserve at least 75 percent of the parcel for agricultural, recreation, civic or open space uses.
+Allow a density bonus (small or no minimum lot size) for clustered developments on the remaining 25 percent.